QiuJueqin/YACS/README.md

 ## Introduction

 YACS is a very lightweight (core implementation is no more than 200 lines) yet sufficiently powerful configuration utility, requiring no 3rd-party package<sup>*</sup>.
-I used it in my several machine-learning/deep-learning projects.
-It worked well and reliably.
+I used it in my several machine-learning/deep-learning projects, and it worked well and reliably.

-> <sup>*</sup> If wish to load/dump configuration from/to a yaml file, PyYaml package is required.
+> <sup>*</sup> If wish to load/dump configuration from/to a yaml file, [PyYAML](https://pypi.org/project/PyYAML/) is required.

 ## Installation